Email Gen@WomenWhoSki.org

 • Welcome reception

-First night, Saturday evening at 5pm, a get-together is held with complimentary beverage and WWS gift; plan your flight and ground transportation accordingly
+First night, Saturday evening at 5pm, a get-together is held with complimentary beverage and WWS gift; plan your flight and ground transportation accordingly.

-• Manageable group size
+• Small group size

-No more than 25 guests
+No more than 25 guests to facilitate ease of interactions between group members

 • Pre-trip meet and greet Zoom

-Meet trip ambassador and others guests virtually in December to discuss details
+Meet trip ambassador(s) and other guests virtually in December to discuss details

 • Trip chat group on WhatsApp